-Gates has received numerous awards, including the Nasher Prize (2018), the Kurt Schwitters Prize (2017), the American Academy of Arts & Sciences Award (2016), and the Smithsonian American Ingenuity Award for Social Progress (2015).
+Gates has received numerous awards, including the Crystal Award (2020), Nasher Prize (2018), the Kurt Schwitters Prize (2017), the American Academy of Arts & Sciences Award (2016), and the Smithsonian American Ingenuity Award for Social Progress (2015).
 His work can be found in public collections worldwide, including the Menil Collection, Houston; the Brooklyn Museum of Art, New York; the National Gallery of Canada, Ontario; the Museum of Contemporary Art, Chicago; the Tate Gallery, London; and the San Francisco Museum of Modern Art.
-He is the founder and currently serves as the Chairman of the Rebuild Foundation and is the inaugural Distinguished Visiting Artist and Director of Artist Initiatives at the Lunder Institute for American Art at the Colby College Museum of Art.
+Gates is a professor at the University of Chicago in the Department of Visual Arts and the Harris School of Public Policy.

 For more information and available works, inquire here.